 For further information, please see the BABCP website (British Association for Behavioural and Psychological Therapies)

-So, what can CBT help me with?
+So, how can CBT help with my OCD?

 CBT is a NICE (National Institute for Health and Clinical Excellence) well researched and evidence-based psychological treatment.
-This means you will be treated with a therapy that has been proven to work for many people with a strong research base !
+This means you will be treated with a therapy that has been proven to work for many people with a strong research base!